Rising from the Dead

 Jesus did not return to his former life.
 He passed through death and emerged on the other side in victory, establishing something entirely new.

 For centuries, the pattern had been fixed: life leads to death.
-With the resurrection, a new pattern was established—death can lead to life.
+With the resurrection, a different outcome has now been introduced—death no longer determines the end of life.
 What had always been the end became a doorway to what God had promised.
 What had always been final became temporary.

 “Whoever hears my word and believes him who sent me… has crossed over from death to life” (John 5:24).